hitobito/hitobito/doc/features/ebics-connection.md

 - HIA (submits certificates to establish transactions)
 - HPB (receives bank public keys and matches them to encryption_hash & authentication_hash in `config/settings.yml`)
 - XTC (uploads csv data)
-- Z54 (receives invoice data in camt.54 format)
+- Z54 (receives invoice payment data in camt.54 format)

 IMPORTANT: The order types have to be supported by the payment provider to work!